 The CFSL community at North Texas strives to promote the following principles:

 These core values guide our everyday way of life.
-Greek Life provides an opportunity to grow as an individual but within an environment of others who share the commitment to the founding principles of these organizations.
-We firmly believe that a Greek Life experience, at its best, can have a significant positive impact on a student during his or her collegiate years and after college as well.
+Fraternity and sorority life provides an opportunity to grow as an individual but within an environment of others who share the commitment to the founding principles of these organizations.
+We firmly believe that a fraternity and sorority experience, at its best, can have a significant positive impact on a student during his or her collegiate years and after college as well.